IvoVellekoop/openwfs/docs/source/slms.rst

     - Aligning the size and position of a square phase map with the illuminating beam.
     - Correcting phase maps for distortions in the optical system, such as barrel distortion.
     - Using two parts of the same SLM independently.
-This feature is possible because each patch object can independently be used as a :class:`~.PhaseSLM` object.
+This feature is possible because each Patch object can independently be used as a :class:`~.PhaseSLM` object.
     - Blocking part of a wavefront by drawing a different patch on top of it, with :attr:`~.Patch.additive_blend` ``= False``.
     - Modifying an existing wavefront by adding a gradient or defocus pattern.
     - Compensating for curvature in the SLM and other system aberrations by adding an offset layer with :attr:`~.Patch.additive_blend` ``= True`` to compensate for these aberrations.